-Of particular note is that the gunmetal blocks sometimes contain address references like "40 NE Multnomah" and "120 SE Halsey," with no other explanation given.
-The more I see them the more curious I get, so I do a little more snooping on the hard drive, and eventually find a slightly better hidden folder buried innocuously in the middle of his porn collection.
-Turns out these aren't locations, they reference transactions, with the street names being the names of files that appear to be bitcoin wallets.
+Of particular note is that the gunmetal blocks sometimes contain address references like "40 NE Multnomah" and "120 SE Halsey."
+The more I come across them the more curious I get, so I do a little more snooping on the hard drive, and eventually find a slightly better hidden folder buried innocuously in the middle of his porn collection.
+Turns out these aren't addresses, they reference transactions, with the street names being the names of files that appear to be bitcoin wallets.
 The numbers reflect the amount in thousands of dollars.
 "NE" and "SE" refer to deposits or withdrawals.

-The folder contains a ledger as well, completely unencrypted because holy shit is this guy ever bad at being a criminal.
+The folder contains a ledger as well.
 I wouldn't even make a half-passable accountant, but it's easy enough for me to see what's been going on.
 Turns out Malcolm and Felipe are pretty much in debt up to their eyeballs, and I'm guessing Felipe doesn't know as much about it as he probably thinks he does.
 Not surprising, considering the way Malcolm likes to party.
 In addition to his drug problem, I've seen him blow thousands of dollars in a single night: paying prostitutes, gambling, or just running up a huge bar tab.
 The guy's completely out of control.

-The more I sift through it, the more I begin to see a pattern.
+The more I look at it, the more I begin to see a pattern.
 An idea begins to take shape in the back of my mind, but it's not quite all there yet.
-Meanwhile, Crowley is beginning to stir a little on the bed, so I close the laptop and put it back where I found it.
+Meanwhile, Crowley is beginning to stir a little on the bed, so I close the laptop and put it away.